Mahmoud Darwish: Literary

-In the 1970s "Darwish, as a Palestinian poet of the Resistance committed himself to the ... objective of nurturing the vision of defeat and disaster (after the June War of 1967), so much so that it would 'gnaw at the hearts' of the forthcoming generations."
-Darwish addressed the Israeli invasion of Lebanon in Ward aqall [Fewer Roses] (1986) and "Sa-ya'ti barabira akharun" ("Other Barbarians Will Come").
+In the 1970s, "Darwish, as a Palestinian poet of the Resistance committed himself to the ... objective of nurturing the vision of defeat and disaster (after the June War of 1967), so much so that it would 'gnaw at the hearts' of the forthcoming generations."
+Darwish addressed the 1982 Israeli invasion of Lebanon in Ward aqall [Fewer Roses] (1986) and "Sa-ya'ti barabira akharun" ("Other Barbarians Will Come").

 According to the Israeli author Haim Gouri, who knew him personally, Darwish's Hebrew was excellent.
 Four volumes of his poetry were translated into Hebrew by Muhammad Hamza Ghaneim: Bed of a Stranger (2000), Why Did You Leave the Horse Alone?
 (2000), State of Siege (2003), and Mural (2006).
-Salman Masalha, a bilingual Arabic-Hebrew writer, translated his book Memory for Forgetfulness into Hebrew.
+Israeli poet Salman Masalha, who wrote in both Arabic and Hebrew, translated Darwish's poem Memory for Forgetfulness into Hebrew.

 Darwish was impressed by the Iraqi poets Abd al-Wahhab Al-Bayati and Badr Shakir al-Sayyab.
-He cited Arthur Rimbaud and Allen Ginsberg as literary influences.
-Darwish admired the Hebrew poet Yehuda Amichai, but described his poetry as a "challenge to me, because we write about the same place.
+He cited French poet Arthur Rimbaud and American poet Allen Ginsberg as literary influences.
+Darwish admired the Israeli poet Yehuda Amichai, but described his poetry as a "challenge to me, because we write about the same place.
 He wants to use the landscape and history for his own benefit, based on my destroyed identity.
 So we have a competition: who is the owner of the language of this land?
 Who loves it more?
 Who writes it better?"